Fitness for Seniors

 - Be sure to drink water while you are exercising.
 As you sweat, your body loses a substantial amount of fluids, which can leave you dehydrated.
 Drink water every five minutes or so to replenish these lost fluids.

 - Never push yourself to the point of pain.
 If you feel dizzy, lightheaded, or nauseated, stop exercising immediately.
-If you feel chest pain or pressure while exercising be sure to report it to your health care professional.
+If you need help when no one is around, one of these can help tremendously.
+If you feel chest pain or pressure while exercising, be sure to report it to your health care professional.